Edools/edools-theme-cli/readme.md

 `upload` or `u`

+Upload a single file or the entire theme if no file path provided.

+`download` or `d`

-Uploads a single file or the entire theme if no file path provided.
+Download a single file or the entire theme if no file path provided.

 ### Development